kore/photobook/README.md

 file.

 The program takes care of properly cutting, resizing the images.
 It offers different templates for photo pages.
-Each template is a twig SVG file.
+Each template is a [Twig](http://twig.sensiolabs.org/) SVG file.
 All pages will be concatenated and converted into a single PDF.

 ## Installation